-1.3.1 SUPPLIER'S DEPENDENCE ON, OR PREFERENCE FOR, COMPETING MARKETS Retingular Supplier may have a vested interest or preference to supply to specific
+1.3.1 SUPPLIER'S DEPENDENCE ON, OR PREFERENCE FOR, COMPETING MARKETS

 Rationale Supplier may have a vested interest or preference to supply to specific competitors for biomass feedstock.
 Preferences may be due to historical, long-term, or personal relationships, less stringent feedstock quality requirements, more flexible operating hours by competing markets, or supplier's dependences on competing markets to accept or purchase other products/by-products.
 During periods of feedstock shortage such suppliers may be more likely to allocate the scarce supply to a competitor resulting in supply disruptions for the Proponent.
 Reporting Reporting Requirements Proponent shall demonstrate understanding of: 1.
-Knowledge of competing markets including, at minimum; approximate quantities, percentage of total supplier feedstock production and competing market's demand, and length of time supplied if supplier provides feedstock to competing markets Knowledge of the quantity and relevance of the risk of leverage a competing market could exert on supplier if supplier provides feedstock and any other products or by-products to such competing markets.
-Reporting Recommendations Proponent should demonstrate understanding of supplier's relationship with competing markets, if possible.
+Knowledge of competing markets including, at minimum; approximate quantities, percentage of total supplier feedstock production and competing market's demand, and length of time supplied if supplier provides feedstock to competing markets 2.
+Knowledge of the quantity and relevance of the risk of leverage a competing market could exert on supplier if supplier provides feedstock and any other products or by-products to such competing markets.
+Reporting Recommendations 1.
+Proponent should demonstrate understanding of supplier's relationship with competing markets, if possible.
 Guidance Guidance for Reporting Requirement 1 Relationships between traditional markets such as pulp and paper companies, and suppliers such as forestry producers or sawmills can be personal and span several generations.